- May help reduce bleeding / cramps/ irritation

 “The main thing I had trouble with was leaking.
 I was looking forward to these all-natural pads, but they just didn’t hold that well.
 I’ll be switching back to Rael pads.
 The company claims that they’re super absorbent, but they’re pretty average as far as I could tell.”

-“So far I’m impressed with Cherish Sanitary Napkins.
+“So far I’m impressed with Cherish Overnight Pads.
 There was no odour at all and I found that they absorbed well.
 I also like the fact that they’re natural and don’t contain a bunch of chemicals.”

 “Impressive packaging for these Nspire Cherish Pads, and a nice sales pitch but they just didn’t live up to the hype.
 They were way too short, and just didn’t stick that well.
-I have a quite a heavy period as well, but not surprisingly, Cherish Sanitary Napkins did nothing to reduce my flow.”
+I have a quite a heavy period as well, but not surprisingly, Cherish Napkins did nothing to reduce my flow.
+Will they improve your life as the company claims?
+Probably not.”

 “Way too expensive for what they are: An average disposable pad.
 You might think the price is pretty reasonable for an all-natural pad, but there’s only like 10 of them in the box!”